dbt-labs/docs.getdbt.com/website/docs/reference/warehouse-setups/postgres-setup.md

 <Changelog> Added in v0.21.0 </Changelog>

 The `sslcert` config controls the location of the certificate file used to connect to Postgres when using client SSL connections.
 To use a certificate file that is not in the default location, set that file path using this value.
 Without this config set, dbt uses the Postgres default locations.
-See [Client Certificates](https://www.postgresql.org/docs/current/libpq-ssl.html#LIBPQ-SSL-CLIENTCERT) in the PostgreSQL SSL docs for the default paths.
+See [Client Certificates](https://www.postgresql.org/docs/current/libpq-ssl.html#LIBPQ-SSL-CLIENTCERT) in the Postgres SSL docs for the default paths.

 #### sslkey

 <Changelog> Added in v0.21.0 </Changelog>

 The `sslkey` config controls the location of the private key for connecting to Postgres using client SSL connections.
-If this config is omitted, dbt uses the default key location for Postgres, which can be found on the the [Postgres SSL Support](https://www.postgresql.org/docs/current/libpq-ssl.html#LIBPQ-SSL-CLIENTCERT) page.
+If this config is omitted, dbt uses the default key location for Postgres.
+See [Client Certificates](https://www.postgresql.org/docs/current/libpq-ssl.html#LIBPQ-SSL-CLIENTCERT) in the Postgres SSL docs for the default locations.

 #### sslrootcert